dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

    pod install
    ```

+### Add the Frameworks via Swift Package Manager

+1. In your Xcode project, go to **File --> AddPackages**.

+2. In the top-right of the window, search "https://github.com/Dynamsoft/barcode-reader-spm" and "https://github.com/Dynamsoft/camera-enhancer-spm"

+3. Select `barcode-reader-spm` and `camera-enhancer-spm`, click **Add Package** to add the frameworks.

 ## Build Your First Application

 In this section, let's see how to create a **HelloWorld** app for reading barcodes from camera video input.